orion-project/beam-inspector/bin/help/status_bar.md

 ### Camera identifier

 Displays model name and shortened serial number of the [selected camera](./cam_selector.md).
 A tooltip shows the full serial number.
 This panel does not respect [custom names](./cam_name.md) for cameras and always shows the hardware identifier.
-When processing [static images](./static_img.md) it displays the image file name.
+When processing [static images](./static_img.md), it displays the image file name.

 ### Image resolution

-Shows pixel size and bit depth of [camera frame](./cam_settings_hard.md) or loaded [static image](./static_img.md).
+Shows pixel size and the bit depth of [camera frame](./cam_settings_hard.md) or loaded [static image](./static_img.md).

 ### ROI